marph91/jimmy/readme.md

 # jimmy

-Free your notes by converting them to markdown.
+Free your notes by converting them to Markdown.

 For detailed information, take a look at the [Documentation](https://marph91.github.io/jimmy/).